skedgeme/wrecker/examples/Client.md

 - `defaultMain` is one of two entry points `wrecker` provides (the other is `run`). `defaultMain` performs command line argument parsing for us, and runs the benchmarks with the provided options.
 - `Recorder` is an opaque type we can call `record` with.
-This is happens automatically when using the calls in `Network.Wreq.Wrecker`. `defaultMain` and `run` create a `Recorder` that is used by all the benchmark scripts.
+This happens automatically when using the calls in `Network.Wreq.Wrecker`. `defaultMain` and `run` create a `Recorder` that is used by all the benchmark scripts.

 ```haskell
 import Data.Aeson
 ```
-We need JSON so of course we are using `aeson`.
+We need JSON, so of course we are using `aeson`.

 ```haskell
 import Network.Wreq (Response)